MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-nsp.md

 All of these communications are taken care of automatically once Network Security Perimeter is set up, and users don't have to manage them.
 Instead of setting up a private endpoint for each resource to enable communication or configure virtual network, Network Security Perimeter at the top level enables this functionality.

 > [!NOTE]
-> Network security perimeter complements what we currently have in place today, including private endpoint, which allows access to a private resource within the perimeter, and VNet injection, which enables managed VNet offerings to access resources within the perimeter.
+> Azure Network security perimeter complements what we currently have in place today, including private endpoint, which allows access to a private resource within the perimeter, and VNet injection, which enables managed VNet offerings to access resources within the perimeter.
 > We currently do not support the combination of network security perimeter, customer-managed keys (CMK), and log store features.
 If you need to perform restores on a CMK with a network security perimeter account, you'll temporarily need to relax the perimeter settings in the key vault to allow your Cosmos DB account access to the key.

 ## Getting started